What is social prescribing?

 Suitable referrals to social prescribing initiatives are vulnerable and at risk groups such as: people with mild to moderate depression and anxiety; low income single parents; recently bereaved older people; people with long term conditions and frequent attendees in primary and secondary care

-Social prescribing has been described as having the potential to improve mental health outcomes, reduce demand on statutory services, improve community wellbeing and resilience and reduce social exclusion ?
+Social prescribing has been described as having the potential to improve mental health outcomes, reduce demand on statutory services, improve community wellbeing and resilience and helps to reduce social exclusion

 Governance International provide information on co-production for better outcomes with citizens.
-Range of tools, training, research and peer learning around the world to transform public services based on international good practice.
-View the website.
+A range of tools, training, research and peer learning from around the world to transform public services based on international good practice is all available here.